kaaproject/kaa/doc/Glossary/index.md

 ## Bootstrap service

 Kaa Bootstrap service is responsible for distributing Operations services connection parameters to endpoints.
 Depending on the configured protocol stack, connection parameters may include IP address, TCP port, security credentials, etc. Kaa SDKs contain a pre-generated list of Bootstrap services available in the Kaa cluster that was used to generate the SDK library.
 Endpoints query Bootstrap services from this list to retrieve connection parameters for the currently available Operations services.
 Bootstrap services maintain their lists of available Operations services by coordinating with ZooKeeper.
-Refer to [Architecture-overview]({{root_url}}Architecture-overview/) for more information.
+Refer to [Architecture overview]({{root_url}}Architecture-overview/) for more information.

 <div id="c"/>